Entanglement-assisted quantum turbo codes: EAQ convolutional codes

 Why is this definition an appropriate definition of non-catastrophicity?
-We briefly review the argument in Ref.~\cite{PTO09}.
-First, consider Figure~8 of Ref.~\cite{PTO09}.
-There, the seed transformation is the same as that in our Figure~\ref{fig:simple-encoder}, with the exception that the ebit is replaced by an ancilla qubit.
+First, suppose that we modify the circuit in Figure~\ref{fig:simple-encoder} so that the ebit is replaced by an ancilla qubit (it thus becomes the same as Figure~8 of Ref.~\cite{PTO09}).
 Such a replacement leads to a doubling of the number of edges in the state diagram in our Figure~\ref{fig:state-diagram}\ because the state diagram should include all of the transitions where a $Z$ operator acts on the ancilla qubits (these all lead to other logical operators in their case).
-The new state diagram (see Figure~9 of Ref.~\cite{PTO09}) includes a self-loop at memory state $Z$ with zero physical weight and non-zero logical weight, and it is thus catastrophic according to the definition.
+The new state diagram (see Figure~9 of Ref.~\cite{PTO09}) then includes a self-loop at memory state $Z$ with zero physical weight and non-zero logical weight, and it is thus catastrophic according to the definition.
 The problem with such a loop is that it can \textquotedblleft throw off\textquotedblright \ the iterative decoding algorithm.
-Consider again Figure~8 of Ref.~\cite{PTO09}.
 If a $Y$ error were to act on the second physical qubit in one frame of the code (while the identity acts on the rest), then \textquotedblleft pushing\textquotedblright\ this error through the inverse of the encoder applies an $X$ operator to the ancilla qubit and produces one syndrome bit for that frame of the code, but it propagates $Z$ errors onto every logical qubit in the stream while applying $Z$ errors to every memory qubit.
 All of these other errors go undetected by an iterative decoder because the error propagation does not trigger any additional syndrome bits besides the initial one that the $Y$ error triggered.